Welcome To Sacramento Law Group

 Chapter 13 Bankruptcy

 Chapter 13 bankruptcy allows you to keep your property and pay off your debts through future income.
 Since you keep all your property there is no “liquidation” like there is in Chapter 7.
 Consequently, there are no “exempt” and “nonexempt” assets in Chapter 13; you keep it all subject to a few limitations.
 However, you will have to make monthly payments through a repayment plan before you receive a discharge.
-This means that your Sacramento bankruptcy attorney will propose a repayment plan that must be approved by the court.
+This means that your chapter 13 bankruptcy attorney will propose a repayment plan that must be approved by the court.
 Once approved, you will have to make plan payments to the Trustee who will distribute the funds to your creditors according to the repayment plan.
 Also, the Trustee will collect a percentage of each payment as a fee.
 Once you have made all of your plan payments you will receive a discharge of your debts, excluding any nondischargeable debts in bankruptcy.

 Q: Should I file for bankruptcy?